 COUNCIL ON INSTRUCTION

 a.
-The K-8 Council on Instruction shall consist of one representative from each elementary school, two representatives from the middle school, one Principal, and the Assistant Superintendent of Schools.
+The K-5 Council on Instruction shall consist of one representative from each elementary school, a special education teacher, an elementary Principal, and the Assistant Superintendent of Schools.

-b.
+d.
 Members will be elected from their respective staffs by September of each year, and the names of said members will be submitted to the Superintendent by the end of September.
-Members are elected for 2 years.
-The 9-12 Council of Instruction may consist of a minimum of one representative from each discipline, principal of the high school and the Assistant Superintendent.

 22.02 Purposes.
 To make recommendations to the Superintendent on the various concerns of the instructional program.
 The Council's recommendations will be passed to the Administrative Council for discussion and decision-making.

 a.
 It will serve both as a sounding board and as a means of communication between staff members on innovative and creative teaching ideas.

 b.
 It will act as a fact-finding group in matters related to the instructional areas.
 As a result of this aspect, it will propose the areas in the curriculum for which studies and recommendations will be made, and said recommendations will be sent to the Administrative Council for possible action.
 It will help coordinate the instructional program.

 c.
 It will publish its minutes in the form of a newsletter that will be distributed to the staff within a week's time of its meeting.

 22.03 Meetings. a.
 Except for the months of September and June, the Council will meet monthly, as well as at such other times as may be mutually agreed.
 With mutual consent, monthly meetings may be cancelled.
 Members of the Council will be given released time to attend meetings.
 Members of the Board are welcome to attend any meeting.

 b.
 The 9-12 Council shall meet every 6-8 weeks, as well as such other times that are mutually agreed upon.